chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 * ``operations``: introduces the operations section.
 * ``6; union; 0:1``: defines an intermediate shape that is the union of shapes 0 and 1, and assigns it the ID 6.
 * The next operations build iteratively on this intermediate shape.
-* The result of the last defined operation is considered the final shape to be used for simulation, regardless of its ID number.
+* The result of the last defined operation is considered the definitive shape to be used for simulation, regardless of its ID number.

-For more detail on the the definition of the shape see: :doc:`../../../parameters/sharp-immersed-boundary/sharp-immersed-boundary`.
+For more detail on the the definition of the shape see: :doc:`../../../parameters/sharp-immersed-boundary/sharp-immersed-boundary` and :doc:`../simple-plane-model-from-composite/simple-plane-model-from-composite`.

 ---------------
 Parameter File
 ---------------

-Definition of the Shape and Its Motion
+Definition of the Shape and its Motion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The section defining each parameter for the particles has certain requirements:

 1. ``length ratio`` defines the length used to apply the immersed boundaries through interpolation.
 It should stay as low as possible, but above ``1``.
 2. ``type`` and ``shape arguments`` are used to declare that the shape is a ``composite`` and that its data is located in ``impeller.composite``.
 3. ``integrate motion`` is set to ``false``.
-This way, the solid only moves according to the prescribed `orientation` and angular velocity `omega` (the alternative being the integration of particle movement from forces).
+This way, the solid only moves according to the prescribed ``orientation`` and angular velocity ``omega`` (the alternative being the integration of particle movement from forces).

 .. code-block:: text